 Notables of this surname at this time include: Daniel Bacheler, also spelt Bachiler, Batchiler or Batchelar, (1572-1619) who was an English lutenist and composer.
 He was born in Aston Clinton, Buckinghamshire and worked for...

 Another 33 words (2 lines of text) are included under the topic Early Bagelier Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bagelier family to the New World and Oceana
+Migration of the Bagelier family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Bageliers to arrive on North American shores: Henry Batchelor, a brewer, who settled in Ipswich, Massachusetts in 1636; William Batchelor settled in Charles Town in 1634; and became a Freeman in 1644..

 Related Stories +